Anton-Gladyshev/pypty/docs/example_breakdown.md

 ## **__Iterative Ptychography from Virtual Detectors__**.

 If you want to perform a reconstruction from data compressed by virtual detectors, you first have to ensure that the array of detectors has shape `[N_detectors, k_Y, k_X]` and your data has shape `[Scan_Y, Scan_X, N_detectors]`.
-Then you attach these two arrays to experiemental paramers.
+Then you attach these two arrays to experimental parameters.

 ```python
 experimental_params={